intelequia/dnn.azureadb2cprovider/README.md

 <a name="features"></a>
 ## Features
-* Provides DNN Platform - Azure AD B2C integration by portal, so each portal on a DNN installation can setup their own Auth settings
+* Provides DNN Platform - Azure AD B2C integration by portal, so each portal on a DNN installation can setup their own Auth settings, or by the full DNN install, so all the portals share the same B2C tenant
 * Allows auto-redirection, so users are automatically redirected to the Azure AD B2C login without seeing the DNN login page
 * Supports the following policies (user flows):
   * Sign up/Sign in: users can register on Azure AD B2C and then login, or just login